Skip to content

 Mirama System Core Requirements

 This document defines the functional and non-functional requirements for the Mirama Platform.
-It serves as the architectural "North Star" ensuring that as the platform evolves, the core mission remains the priority, delivering a visual-first, high-performance production environment for creative teams.
+It serves as the architectural "North Star" ensuring that as the platform evolves, the core mission remains the priority: delivering a unified Creative Operating System that handles the specific complexity of creative work while maintaining the data integrity needed for client accountability, resource management and - eventually - financial reporting.

 1. Functional Requirements